Alakind/ISEP/docs/adr/0005-questions-cached-in-database-or-queried-from-repository.md

 point towards the right version of a question, without having to store the entire file as a separate database entity.

 ### Limitations
-The GitHub api allows for 5000 free requests per hour, which should be plenty for a few dozen of simultaneous applications, but it's harder to estimate the amount of requests that
+The GitHub api allows for 5000 free requests per hour, which should be plenty for a few dozen of simultaneous assessments, but it's harder to estimate the amount of requests that recruiters and managers will make when viewing assessment results, or commenting on them.

-### Should we generalize this approach to all assignments
+### Generalization to all assignments

 ## Decision